Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `path` (List of String) The path of the header value.
 Not Null

+<a id="nestedatt--config--principals"></a>
+### Nested Schema for `config.principals`

+Optional:

+- `directory` (String) The Kong Identity directory instance to look up against.
+Default: "default"
+- `enabled` (Boolean) When true, query Kong Identity to map a Principal after token verification.
+Default: false
+- `error_on_miss` (Boolean) When true (default), return 401 if fail to match a Principal in Kong Identity after token verification.
+When false, the request continues without authenticated_principal set.
+Default: true
+- `match_consumer` (Boolean) If a Consumer is attached to the matched Principal in Kong Identity, load it and set it in the request context, overriding consumer_by.
+Default: true
+- `match_consumer_groups` (Boolean) If Consumer Groups are attached to the matched Principal in Kong Identity, load them, overriding consumer_groups_claim.
+Default: true
+- `principal_by` (String) Custom identity name for a type=custom Kong Identity lookup.
+When absent and principal_claim is set, an OIDC lookup is performed using principal_claim as the claim name instead of 'sub'.
+- `principal_claim` (List of String) Token claim to use for the Kong Identity lookup.
+If multiple values are set, it means the claim is inside a nested object of the token payload.
+When principal_by is also set, performs a custom identity lookup (type=custom).
+When set alone, performs an OIDC lookup using this claim name instead of the default 'sub'.

+<a id="nestedatt--config--proof_of_possession_mtls_from_header"></a>
+### Nested Schema for `config.proof_of_possession_mtls_from_header`

+Required:

+- `ca_certificates` (List of String) List of CA Certificate UUIDs to use when validating the client certificate chain.
+At least one is required.
+- `certificate_header_name` (String) Name of the HTTP header that contains the injected client certificate

+Optional:

+- `allow_partial_chain` (Boolean) Allow certificate verification with only an intermediate certificate.
+When enabled, a full chain to the root CA is not required.
+Default: false
+- `cert_cache_ttl` (Number) Time in milliseconds to cache the revocation check result for a given certificate.
+Default: 60000
+- `certificate_header_format` (String) Encoding format of the certificate in the header.
+Supported formats: `url_encoded`, `base64_encoded`. possible known values include one of ["base64_encoded", "url_encoded"]; Default: "url_encoded"
+- `http_proxy_host` (String) A string representing a host name, such as example.com.
+- `http_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
+- `http_timeout` (Number) HTTP timeout in milliseconds when communicating with the OCSP server or downloading CRL.
+Default: 30000
+- `https_proxy_host` (String) A string representing a host name, such as example.com.
+- `https_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
+- `revocation_check_mode` (String) Controls client certificate revocation check behavior. `SKIP` disables revocation checking. `IGNORE_CA_ERROR` respects revocation status when reachable but ignores network errors. `STRICT` requires a successful revocation check. possible known values include one of ["IGNORE_CA_ERROR", "SKIP", "STRICT"]; Default: "IGNORE_CA_ERROR"
+- `secure_source` (Boolean) When set to `true`, only requests from trusted IP addresses (configured in `trusted_ips` in kong.conf) are allowed to use the certificate header.
+This prevents direct header injection from untrusted clients.
+Default: true
+- `ssl_verify` (Boolean) Verify the TLS certificate of the OCSP responder or CRL distribution point server.
+Default: true

 <a id="nestedatt--config--redis"></a>
 ### Nested Schema for `config.redis`